Author: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 1. The Greening of Supply Chains

-Green shipping and supply chain management (GSCM) has gained increased attention within the maritime industry with a growing need for integrating environmental strategies into supply chain management (SCM) practices.
-The growing importance of GSCM goes hand in hand with environmental concerns such as the scarcity of some resources, the footprint of human activities on ecosystems, waste disposal, and the emission of pollutants, including carbon emissions.
-Adding green components to supply chain management involves addressing the externalities it generates.
+Green shipping and supply chain management (GSCM) has gained increased attention within the maritime industry, with a growing need for integrating environmental strategies into supply chain management (SCM) practices.
+The growing importance of GSCM is closely tied to environmental concerns, including the scarcity of specific resources, the footprint of human activities on ecosystems, waste disposal, and the emission of pollutants, such as carbon emissions.
+Adding green components to supply chain management involves addressing the externalities generated by these components.

-During the 1960s and 1970s, both economists and environmentalists started to underline the role of industrial activities, their outputs, and their implications on the environment.
+During the 1960s and 1970s, economists and environmentalists began to emphasize the role of industrial activities, their outputs, and their environmental implications.
 This led to the first environmental regulations, mainly addressing emission standards.
-In the 1980s, industrial ecology and life cycle assessment concepts were conceived to better assess and quantify environmental impacts.
+In the 1980s, the concepts of industrial ecology and life cycle assessment were developed to assess better and quantify environmental impacts.
 The pursuit of environmental standards in product development, process design, operations, logistics, regulatory compliance, and waste management increasingly became part of corporate policy.
 This led to a multitude of uncoordinated mitigation attempts, which started to change with the SCM revolution of the 1990s as environmental management became more integrated with operations.
-Still, this approach was mainly seen as a cost center since compliance usually results in higher production and distribution costs.
+Still, this approach was primarily viewed as a cost center, as compliance often led to increased production and distribution costs.

-Environmental practices for gaining competitive advantage and economic benefits became a formal field of investigation with the formalization of strategies.
-Investments in greening can be resource-saving, waste-eliminating, and improving productivity.
+Environmental practices aimed at gaining a competitive advantage and economic benefits have become a formal field of investigation with the formalization of strategies.
+Investments in greening can be resource-saving, waste-eliminating, and improve productivity.
 Thus, the greening of supply chains does not have to be just a cost center but could constitute a potential source of competitive advantage.
-These ideas further developed in the early 2000s with a shift from environmentally friendly approaches to integrating green initiatives to achieve good business sense and higher profits.
+These ideas were further developed in the early 2000s, with a shift from environmentally friendly approaches to integrating green initiatives that achieved good business sense and higher profits.
 The industry started to show a growing awareness that GSCM could constitute a business value driver, not just a cost center.

-The main idea behind GSCM is to strive for a reduction in environmental impacts by focusing on a series of strategies throughout the supply chain.
-They include Reduce, Re-use, Recycle, and Remanufacture, also known as the four “Rs” that comprise reverse logistics.
-GSCM is often linked to life-cycle assessment (LCA), a process for assessing and evaluating the environmental, occupational health, and resource-related consequences of a product or service through all the phases of its life cycle.
-This includes extracting and processing raw materials, production, transportation and distribution, use, remanufacturing, recycling, and final disposal.
+The primary objective of GSCM is to minimize environmental impacts by implementing a range of strategies throughout the supply chain.
+They include Reduce, Re-use, Recycle, and Remanufacture, also known as the four “Rs” which comprise reverse logistics.
+GSCM is often linked to life-cycle assessment (LCA), a process that assesses and evaluates the environmental, occupational health, and resource-related consequences of a product or service throughout its entire life cycle.
+This includes extracting and processing raw materials, production, transportation, distribution, use, remanufacturing, recycling, and final disposal.
 The scope of LCA involves tracking all the material and energy flows of a product, from the extraction of its raw materials to its disposal.
 The fields of action in GSCM include product design, process design and engineering, procurement and purchasing, production, energy use and mix, and logistics (including distribution and transportation).

 2. Green Design, Procurement and Manufacturing